CDCSProjects/SciFi/README.md

 Since the keys in SciFi can contain arbitrary characters and are not limited to integers, the dataset can not be iterated naively as shown in some tutorial about map-style datasets.
 To solve this, we introduced the function *getIDsByIndex(lower,upper)*.
 This will return a list of all indexes within the range [lower, upper] sorted alphabetically.
 The resulting list can be used for iteration.
 We are working on sorting by arbitrary attributes and an iteration-style dataset.

+If you want to iterate over all assets with certain metadata, you may use the function *getIDsByMeta(metadataconstraint)*, where *metadataconstraint* is any constraint or combination of constraints, e.g. \"number>10\" or \"number>10 AND text like '%blubb%'\".

 Note that the direct access via a key only uses the DataStore, while the *len* and *getIDsByIndex* functions require the according MetaStore.
 This is because the DataStore can only provide an estimate of the number of its assets.
 An accurate result would require a more performance intensive count.

 ## Examples